AzureCosmosDB/cosmosdb-nosql-copilot/README.md

 - Manage token consumption and payload sizes for Azure OpenAI Service requests.
 - Building a semantic cache using Azure Cosmos DB for NoSQL vector search for improved performance and cost.
 - Using the Semantic Kernel SDK for completion and embeddings generation.
+- Implementing RAG Pattern using custom data to augment generated responses from an LLM.

 ## Getting Started